sigmagamma/portl/README.md

 ## Configuration reference
-game_data.json is an attempt to centralize all localization-related configuration into a single file.
+the game-specific json is an attempt to centralize all localization-related configuration into a single file.
 Rather than use conditional logic based on game within the code, we keep all related properties for each game within that file.